DerMBen/DerMBen/README.md

 Hi, I'm Ben!

-- :artist_palette: I'm a graphics design student from austria
+- 🎨 I'm a graphics design student from austria
-- :light_bulb: I'm mainly interested in typography and frontend-development
+- 💡 I'm mainly interested in typography and frontend-development
-- :brain: I'm currently trying to learn PHP and JavaScript
+- 🧠 I'm currently trying to learn PHP and JavaScript
-- :writing_hand: I'm also trying to find a markup languages I like, to write documents with.
+- ✍ I'm also trying to find a markup languages I like, to write documents with.
   - ideally, I could also use it to write content for InDesign

 The [DerMBen/DerMBen](https://github.com/DerMBen/DerMBen) repo is for my profile-readme and things specific to me, such as my boilerplates for HTML, CSS, etc.